charleywright/School/Geography/Hydrosphere.md

 * **Season/Time of the year**: In summer similar amounts of rainfall may not lead to flooding because the soil is ready to accept a lot of water whereas in winter it is already waterlogged.
 More water is used in summer and the higher temperatures and longer days allow more evaporation and transpiration to occur
 * **Urbanisation**: Most man-made things are impermeable (roads, roofing) and have drainage systems (gutters, underground drainage) which cause water to flow very quickly to rivers, causing a short lag time, increased peak discharge and steeper rising limb
 * **Drainage systems**: Similar to urbanisation, if farmers dig drainage trenches in their land water will flow much faster and less infiltration will occur therefore a shorter lag time, higher peak discharge and steeper rising limb could be expected
+* **Afforestation (planting trees where there were none)**: Increases interception and helps with inflitration as the roots absorb water.
+Water is slowed by hitting the trees therefore erosion is reduced and water flows slower, allowing more time to infliltrate.
+Results in a longer lag time, less steep rising limb and lower peak discharge.
-* **Inappropriate farming**: Ploughing on wet soil compresses the subsoil creating a "plough plan" with can decrease water holding capacity and increase overland flow
+* **Inappropriate farming**: Ploughing on wet soil compresses the subsoil creating a "plough plan" with can decrease water holding capacity and increase overland flow and erosion

 ### Example
 ![Hydrograph Diagram](https://raw.githubusercontent.com/charleywright/School/master/Geography/Hydrograph%20Diagram.png)